anonymint/anonymint.github.com/_posts/technical/2015-05-14-Boot2Docker-No-Space-Left.md

 Today I got this error after using Boot2Docker on my Mac for a long time.
 Yes `no space left on device`

 It took me a while to stop, start, upgrade Boot2Docker to the newest version and nothing changed.
-After doing some research there is way to do [Getting “no space left on device” errors with Boot2Docker?](https://docs.docker.com/articles/b2d_volume_resize/)
+After doing some research there is way to do.

 However to be honest, it's too much for me until I found the profile way [Configuration section](https://github.com/boot2docker/boot2docker-cli)